 Lockdown never ends for captive whales and dolphins, thanks to holiday providers like TUI.

-We hope to meet with TUI to present our petition and explore how we can help them become a positive force for whales and dolphins.
+In April 2022, we met with TUI to present our petition and 20,000 signatures to explore how we can help them become a positive force for whales and dolphins.

 What is the problem?

 After more than a year of lockdowns, we know what it feels like to have our world shrink and our freedom taken away.